jazzschmidt/apubsub/docs/getting-started/index.md

 application and fill out the connection parameters.

-!> When using custom clients, you should immediately register the client to associate a specific name - otherwise your client will be rejected when trying to subsribe to the broadcast topic.
+!> When using custom clients, you should immediately register the client to associate a specific name - otherwise your client will be rejected when trying to subscribe to the broadcast topic.

 **Default Endpoints:**